enterstudio/K-locus-caller/README.md

 #### Gene protein sequences

 This is a FASTA file containing the protein sequences for each protein in all known K loci.
-The headers must be in an [SRST2](https://github.com/katholt/srst2)-style format, which assigns each sequence to a cluster.
-The header contains four parts separated by double underscores.
-The important parts for this program are the first (cluster ID number) and the third (allele name).

 Example:
 ```
->36__K1__K1-CDS1-galF__00064
+>K1-CDS1-galF
 MANLKAVIPVAGLGMHMLPATKAIPKEMLPIVDKPMIQYIVDEIVAAGIKEIVLVTHSSK
 NAVENHFDTSYELEALLEQRVKRQLLAEVQAICPPGVTIMNVRQAQPLGLGHSILCARPV
 ...
 AIAELAKKQSVDAMLMTGESYDCGKKMGYMQAFVTYGMRNLKEGAKFRESIKKLLA*
->43__K1__K1-CDS2-cpsACP__00003
+>K1-CDS2-cpsACP
 MNWQLISFFGDSTVLLPSAAALFIVLMLRKTSRLLAWQWSLLFGITGAIVCASKLAFMGW
 GLGIRELDYTGFSGHSALSAAFWPIFLWLLSARFSAGLQKAAVATGYILAAVVGYSRLVI
 ...